aws-samples/aws-dbs-refarch-rdbms/README.md

 ### [Multi-Region Scale Out Using Aurora Read Replicas](src/multi-region-scale-out-aurora)

 <table><tr><td><a href="src/multi-region-scale-out-aurora"><img src="src/multi-region-scale-out-aurora/thumbnail.png"/></a></td><td>Similar to the single region scale out example, Aurora read replicas can be scaled across regions by replicating data from one cluster to another.</td></tr></table>

+## License Summary

+This sample code is made available under a modified MIT license.
+See the LICENSE file.